Dual Diagnosis Treatment Fairmont, WV

 United Summit Center - 15.6 miles from Fairmont, WV

-United Summit Center is a dual diagnosis treatment center in Morgantown, West Virginia that offers treatment services for mental health and substance use disorders that include OCD as well as avoidant personality disorder.
+United Summit Center is a dual-diagnosis treatment center in Morgantown, West Virginia that provides treatment for drug or alcohol use and mental health disorders that include personality disorders as well as paranoid personality disorder.

 Address: 34 Commerce Drive, Suite 204, Morgantown, WV 26501 in Monongalia County